WakiMak/trentent.github.io-forked/_posts/2013-05-31-scvmm-install-vm-components-failed.md

 After reinitating the task, we can see that the vmmAgent.exe on the Hyper-V host accesses the file about 2 seconds after I submit the command to retry the job.

-A few seconds after this, it appears to &#8220;CreateFile&#8221; in the WindowsTemp directory; but this is not actually correct.
+A few seconds after this, it appears to "CreateFile" in the WindowsTemp directory; but this is not actually correct.

 <div style="clear: both; text-align: center;">
   <a style="margin-left: 1em; margin-right: 1em; text-align: center;" href="http://3.bp.blogspot.com/-UnOO4sy9BTY/UakFeegh-hI/AAAAAAAAAU0/PAkWqFj-eXI/s1600/5.png"><img src="http://3.bp.blogspot.com/-UnOO4sy9BTY/UakFeegh-hI/AAAAAAAAAU0/PAkWqFj-eXI/s320/5.png" width="311" height="320" border="0" /></a>